Aims of of our Mathematics programme

 - maths games and use of ICT

-At Gillingstool, the impact of our curriculum design will be that pupils will have developed mathematical skills and knowledge that they are able to use confidently in the next stage of their school career and be confident in selecting the methods, strategies and resources they need.
+Our curriculum design will ensure that pupils will have developed mathematical skills and knowledge that they are able to use confidently in the next stage of their school career and be confident in selecting the methods, strategies and resources they need.
 Through becoming confident and fluent in mathematics, pupils will also develop a sense of enjoyment for the subject.
 They will be able to discuss mathematical concepts and strategies, explain their thinking and respectfully challenge others in their mathematical thinking.
 We measure the impact of mathematical teaching and learning through the following methods:

 - Moderation staff meetings where pupil’s books are scrutinised and there is the opportunity for a dialogue between teachers to understand their class’s work.

 - Annual reporting of standards across the curriculum, for example: standards of maths within Science